Summer is almost here, and summer is the season of outdoor projects. That usually means...

 Before any work begins, a contractor will ask a homeowner to secure the job with a down payment.
-It shouldn’t be more than 10 percent of the total cost of the job or $2,500.
-Homeowners should never pay a contractor more than $2,500 before they’ve even step a foot in their home.
+It shouldn’t be more than 10-20 percent of the total cost of the job.
+Homeowners should never pay a contractor more than 10-20% before they’ve even stepped foot in their home.

-There are exceptions to the 10 percent rule but they need a good reason, such as pre-ordering custom specialized materials, like cabinets.
+There are exceptions to the rule but they need a good reason, such as pre-ordering custom specialized materials, like cabinets.

 Homeowners should avoid payment schedules based on time.
 The best renovations are the ones that move forward at a good steady pace – conditions permitting – and the best payment schedules are tied to work completed.

-That means that any payment made to the contractor after the initial deposit must be in relation to how much work is completed—20 percent of the job gets done, 20 percent of the budget gets paid; another 30 percent of the job gets done, another 30 percent of the budget is paid.
+That means that any payment made to the contractor after the initial deposit must be in relation to how much work is completed but always make sure you “hold back” 10% on invoices to be paid at the very end of the job when all items are complete.

-Homeowners should agree to pay no more than 10 percent of the total cost of the renovation as an initial deposit, or on the first day when work begins.
-A second payment of 25 percent should be given when all electrical, plumbing and HVAC work is complete, followed by a third payment of 25 percent when the insulation, vapour barrier and drywall have been installed.
-Another 25 percent is given when priming and painting is finished, with the final 10 to 15 percent given once the homeowner is sure they are satisfied with the work completed.
-Homeonwers can wait up to 30 days after the renovation is done to provide the final payment.
+Homeowners should agree to pay no more than 10-20 percent of the total cost of the renovation as an initial deposit, or on the first day when work begins.
+A second payment should be given when all electrical, plumbing and HVAC work is complete, followed by a third payment of when the insulation, vapour barrier and drywall have been installed.
+Another payment is given when priming and painting is finished, with the final 10 percent given once the homeowner is sure they are satisfied with the work completed.
+Homeowners can wait up to 30 days after the renovation is done to provide the final payment.
 This helps ensure that any problems that might arise within the first month get fixed.